caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 Anyways, I spent the better part of an afternoon on one of these problems, scratching my head, debugging python 2.7 code.
 I felt stupid...
 Stupid for being stuck, and stupid for playing along.
 To get some confidence in the fact that I knew what I was doing, I wrote a solution to the problem in Julia.
 This took < 30 minutes to write, was fast on execution, and only consumed ~20 lines of code(LOC).
 I ended up using that to debug the ~150 LOC math API in python.

 Let's analyze that a little bit...
 To solve a FooBar recruitment problem, I wrote a fast, concise, highly readable solution to a problem.
-Then in order to submit it for credit I had to find a way to translate it to a slow, verbose, slightly confusing to read language.
-A language which Google themselves openly doesn't prefer to use for these purposes.
+Then in order to submit it for credit I had to find a way to translate it to a slow, verbose, slightly confusing to read language that has been deprecated.
+Python 2.7 is [dead](https://www.python.org/doc/sunset-python-2/), and is a language which Google themselves doesn't prefer to use for these kinds of tasks.

 ![lvl4](lvl4.png)